Home > Inside Plezha

 Collections, not an endless feed

 Recipes live in curated collections — variations on a dish, organised so you browse by what you feel like eating rather than scrolling through fifty thousand tagged results.
-There are no random recipes in Plezha.
-Every one earned its place.
-That is why the catalogue is smaller than a content farm's, and why you will actually cook from it.
+There are no random recipes in Plezha; every one earned its place.
+That’s why the catalogue is smaller than a content farm’s — and why you’ll actually cook from it.

 What you stop thinking about